 Helene Vosters is an artist, activist, and scholar.
-She holds a PhD in Theatre and Performance Studies (York University), an MFA in Queer and Activist Performance (New College of California), and is currently a Postdoctoral Fellow and Project Coordinator with Transforming Stories, Driving Change.
+She holds a PhD in Theatre and Performance Studies (York University), and an MFA in Queer and Activist Performance (New College of California).
 Helene’s work explores issues of military and state violence, the politics of its transmission into social memory, and the role of performance and aesthetic practices in mobilizing community engagement and action.
 Her dissertation, Good Mourning Canada?
 Canadian Military Commemoration and its Lost Subjects, was awarded the Mary McEwan Dissertation Prize by York University’s Centre for Feminist Research.

 Embodied inquiry and relational arts practice are integral to Helene’s research praxis.
 She has performed and/or facilitated counter-memorial performances that include Stitch-by-Stitch, a public sewing circle series that invites participants to embroider sections of the Truth and Reconciliation Commission of Canada’s 94 Calls to action onto Canadian flags (Winnipeg, Toronto); Unbecoming Nationalisms/Nacionalismos Impropios, a participatory unsewing circle at the Hemispheric Institute’s 10th Encuentro—eXcéntrico: dissidence, sovereignties, performance (Santiago, Chile); participatory Flag of Tears embroidery circles (Toronto, Montreal); Impact Afghanistan War and Unravel: A meditation on the warp and weft of militarism (throughout Canada, the U.S. and Europe); Shot at Dawn, a mourning in the commons Remembrance Day ritual (Toronto).